TomHarrop/asw-gbs-genome-paper/md/results.md

 Model *v* represents introduction to different sites from source populations that were isolated prior to introduction.
 All models were tested with and without migration between Northern and Southern populations.
 **B** Likelihood estimations from ten runs of each model.
-We used 1 million simulations and 60 optimisation cycles per run [@excoffierRobustDemographicInference2013].
+We used 1M simulations and 60 optimisation cycles per run [@excoffierRobustDemographicInference2013].
-Runs that ended with a non-finite delta likehood after 1M simulations are shown with an asterisk.
+Runs that ended with a non-finite delta likehood after 1M simulations are shown as an asterisk.
 The models that include a bottleneck after separation of the two populations had the lowest delta likelihoods, and model *iii* (with migration) had the lowest mean delta likelihood across runs.
 ](fig/figure_3.pdf)